University of Dundee: Students' Association

-The Dundee University Students' Association (DUSA), unlike many other students' unions in the United kingdom, is not affiliated to the National Union of Students, mainly due to cost concerns and political objections.
-It is instead affiliated to the Coalition of Higher Education Students in Scotland (CHESS) and the National Postgraduate Committee.
+The Dundee University Students' Association (DUSA), unlike many other students' unions in the United Kingdom, is not affiliated to the National Union of Students, mainly due to cost concerns and political objections.

 Membership of the Students' Association is automatic for all students of the university, although it is possible under statutes to renounce this membership at any time.
-The Association, as with its neighbours in the other ancient-organised universities in Scotland, is co-existent with the university's students' representative council.
+The Association, as with the other ancient universities in Scotland, co-exists with the University's students' representative council.

-The DUSA building is located in Airlie Place, in the centre of the university's Main Campus and caters as a private members' club offering bar, nightclub and refectory services for students.
+The DUSA building is located in Airlie Place, in the centre of the University's Main Campus and caters as a private members' club offering bar, nightclub and refectory services for students.
 DUSA also provides a number of other typical students' union services such as advocacy on behalf of its membership and assistance to individual students.
-In addition the DUSA facilitates the creation of student societies, as of 2016 there are over 140 student-led societies on campus.
+In addition the DUSA facilitates the creation of student societies, as of 2023 there are 240 student-led societies on campus.

 Sports facilities

 As of 2016, there are 43 clubs affiliated with the Sports' Union.
 There is an annual award ceremony for the sports clubs, and a Blues & Colours Ball (see Blue (university sport)) to provide social interaction between the clubs.

-The Institute of Sport and Exercise, unlike the Sports Union, is directly controlled by the university, but works closely with the students' organisations.
+Sport and Active Health (SpAH), unlike the Sports Union, is directly controlled by the university, but works closely with the students' organisations.
 Its chief building is located on Old Hawkhill in the main campus, which contains the main indoor sporting facilities and the university's gym.

 Outdoor facilities are mainly based in the Riverside Sporting Ground, within a reasonable walking distance and bordering the Tay, although there are others – such as tennis courts – spread throughout the main campus.
-The ISE's 25m swimming pool is located within the Students' Association building on Airlie Place.
+SpAH's 25m swimming pool is located within the Students' Association building on Airlie Place.

 Notable sporting achievements of the university include winning the British University Gaelic football Championship in 1994 and being the first team in Scottish rugby history to win the league and SUS Cup double in the 2007/08 season.

 Chaplaincy

 The University Chaplaincy Centre was constructed in 1974 and extended in 1987 and houses both the University Chapel and a number of other related social facilities.
-The chapel is often used for concerts, including a free lunchtime concert most Fridays during the academic year.

 The university has a full-time chaplain, Fiona Douglas (since 1997), who is a minister of the Church of Scotland.
 There are also several part-time associate and honorary chaplains representing other faiths and denominations.